Director of the Department of Tactical Momentum

 39 — The Temporal Acceleration Burst

-You move so decisively that time speeds up to catch you.
+You move so decisively that time appears to increase speed just to remain relevant.

 40 — The Courage Quake